 There are 3 aspects to Flickr that make it a great resource:

 (i) The discussion forum search.
-A great place to get real world opinions on equipment.
+A great place to get real world opinions on equipment.2) Digital Photography Review

 (ii) Lens tagging.
 Perfect for finding examples of shots taken with your particular lens.
 See the Canon DSLR User Group and Nikkor Flickr groups for details.